hashicorp/field-workshops-terraform/docs/slides/gcp/hcp-terraform/index.md

 ```

 ???
 Depending on the maturity of your audience you might take a detour back to the Intro to Terraform track.
-Ideally everyone in the workshop has already completed this or has equivalent experience with Terraform OSS.
+Ideally everyone in the workshop has already completed this or has equivalent experience with Terraform Community Edition.

 ---
 name: what-is-a-workspace